ruggeri/tech-notes/randos/gear-shifting.md

 downshift.

 I also would argue: you should upshift as soon as that increases HP.
 If later you could increase HP by downshifting, then do it.
-But it still makes the most sense to follow the HP numbers.
+But you still are just following the HP numbers.